mowispace/react-native-logs/README.md

 react-native-logs integrates 3 preset transports and you can import it, Eg. `import { chromeConsoleAsyncTransport } from "react-native-logs"`.

 - **consoleSyncTransport**: Simple sync console.log
-- **chromeConsoleSyncTransport**: Sync console.log optimized for chrome console with different colors based on the power of the level: 1 - blue(info), 2 - orange(warn), 3 - red(error)
+- **chromeConsoleSyncTransport**: Sync console.log optimized for chrome console with different colors based on the power of the level: 0 - default(trace), 1 - blue(info), 2 - orange(warn), 3 - red(error)
-- **chromeConsoleAsyncTransport**: Async console.log, called through setTimeout (fn, 0), optimized for chrome console with different colors based on the power of the level: 1 - blue(info), 2 - orange(warn), 3 - red(error)
+- **chromeConsoleAsyncTransport**: Async console.log, called through setTimeout (fn, 0), optimized for chrome console with different colors based on the power of the level: 0 - default(trace), 1 - blue(info), 2 - orange(warn), 3 - red(error)

 New presets transports coming soon...